Special Collections Overview

 The Archives of Princeton Theological Seminary

-for researchers who seek to understand the Seminary's impact on
+understanding the Seminary's impact on intellectual,

-and other materials produced by administrative offices, academic
+materials produced by administrative offices, academic departments,

-campus organizations.
+organizations.
 Material in the Seminary archives is augmented by the

-personal papers of numerous faculty and alumni/ae also housed in Special
+personal papers of numerous faculty and alumni/ae.

 Rare Book and Pamphlet Collections